The Anglo-American Adventure

 63. It certainly didn't help Nixon's image when he came back from a trip to Europe in 1970, and decided that his guards needed to look more regal.
 The picture below shows what a costume designer came up with; compare the gold braid and the sloping hats with the black suits normally worn by Secret Service men.

 For the rest of the country the uniforms were simply absurd.
 They encouraged historian Arthur M. Schlesinger Jr. to call his book about the executive branch of the federal government The Imperial Presidency, while other Americans joked that the uniforms made the guards look like characters in a comic opera.
 Some of the guards even carried ceremonial trumpets, as if they were expecting somebody to break out with a song!
 The full dress uniforms were only used once, (appropriately) for a reception given to the British prime minister.
-There is an unverified rumor that after Nixon's presidency ended, the last of the fancy White House uniforms were donated to a high school band in Iowa.
+In 1980, long after Nixon's presidency ended, the last of the fancy White House uniforms were "loaned" to the Southern Utah State College marching band.

 64. The only thing Ford could do about inflation was issue buttons that said "WIN," meaning "Whip Inflation Now."